vrapeutic/Archeeko-WebXR/README.md

 ## Contributions

+First off, thanks for taking the time to contribute!
+You can check out our contribution guidelines from this [link](https://github.com/vrapeutic/Archeeko-WebXR/blob/main/CONTRIBUTING.md).

 Please note that this project is released with a Contributor Code of Conduct, which can be found [here](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
 By participating in this project you agree to abide by its terms.